Retail Insolvency: A Guide

 There’s little doubt that 2018 has been one of the most challenging years on record for the retail sector, with a near record string of insolvencies, company voluntary arrangements, and administrations.
 The changing face of the retail landscape, principally as consumer behaviour shifts to online purchasing, is affecting our high streets like no other time in modern history.

 If you’re a retailer concerned about insolvency, this article is intended to act as a guide and support.
-Do give one of our insolvency professionals a call at any time, or use the live chat below, if you’d like to have a conversation about your situation.
+Do give one of our insolvency professionals a call at any time, or use the live chat below, if you’d like to have a no strings attached conversation about your situation.
+A key factor in surviving insolvency is to act early once the signs of business distress are felt.

 - Sterling’s weakness and rising inflation are putting pressure on retailers to discount prices continually to stay competitive and encourage reluctant consumers to spend.